On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Main Results

 Many theoretical results on generalization in domain adaptation depend on distributional conditions and algorithms.
-For example, based on the co-variate shift condition, \citet{kpotufe2018marginal} propose the ``transfer component" that evaluates the support overlap between the source and target domains, and derive the minimax rate for the generalization error.
-But such a notion cannot be generally applied to other distribution shift conditions.
-Similarly, \citet{cai2021transfer} determine the optimal minimax rate of convergence with the weighted kNN classifier using the notion of ``relative signal exponent" based on the concept drift condition.
-Under the target shift condition, \citet{maity2020minimax} and \citet{gong2016domain} derive the learning guarantees for the distribution reweighting strategies, which are algorithm dependent.

-In contrast, our analysis is applicable to general distribution shift conditions, allowing a unified framework to analyze the learning performance from the causal perspective and providing a natural interpretation of the values of source and target data.
-Specifically, our result of the co-variate shift condition can be considered as a special case when $P_T(X)$ is absolutely continuous w.r.t. $P_S(X)$ in \citet{kpotufe2018marginal}, where the labeled source has the same value as the labeled target.
-The target shift result agrees with \citet{maity2020minimax} in the sense that the unlabeled target is equally useful as the labeled target data, achieving a rate of $O(\frac{1}{n})$.
-Under the concept drift condition, we argue that the excess risk does not converge, which is consistent with Theorem 3.1 in \citet{cai2021transfer} for a large relative signal exponent and no labeled target data.
+Notably, based on the covariate shift condition, \citet{kpotufe2018marginal} propose the ``transfer component" that evaluates the support overlap between the source and target domains and derives the minimax rate for the generalization error.
+However, such a notion cannot be generally applied to other distribution shift conditions.
+Similarly, \citet{cai2021transfer} determine the optimal minimax rate of convergence with the weighted $k$-nearest neighbour classifier using the notion of ``relative signal exponent" based on the concept drift condition.
+Under the target shift condition, \citet{maity2020minimax} and \citet{gong2016domain} derive the learning guarantees for the distribution reweighting strategies, which are algorithm-dependent.
+While our analysis is restricted to parametric models, it applies to all possible distribution shift conditions.
+This applicability facilitates a unified framework for assessing learning performance from a causal viewpoint.
+It also offers an intuitive understanding of the values derived from source and target data.
+In particular, our result of the covariate shift condition offers the same insight when $P_T(X)$ is absolutely continuous w.r.t. $P_S(X)$ in \citet{kpotufe2018marginal}, where the labelled source has the same value as the labelled target.
+The target shift result agrees with \citet{maity2020minimax} in the sense that the unlabelled target is equally useful as the labelled target data, achieving a rate of $O(\frac{1}{n})$.
+Under the concept drift condition, we argue that the excess risk does not converge, which is consistent with Theorem 3.1 in \citet{cai2021transfer} for a large relative signal exponent and no labelled target data.
 Moreover, we prove in Lemma~\ref{lemma:wsc} that the excess risk is minimax optimal under log-loss.